amitu/gitology/gitology-tutorial.rst

 Any document that is used as a blog post is given a `type` meta data called `blog_post`.

+Gitology repository stores the connection between a blog post document, and the blog in the directory for the blog under `blogs/${blog_name}`.
+This folder contains a folder for each year.
+It has folders named `blogs/{%blog_name}/2008/`, `blogs/${blog_name/2009/` and so on.
+Each of these year folders contains folders for months, eg `blogs/${blog_name/2008/01` for posts in january of 2008, `blogs/${blog_name/2008/02` for posts in february 2008 and so on.
+Within each of the month folder, there are text files for each date, eg `blogs/${blog_name/2008/02/01.lst` for posts on 1st of february 2008 etc. The date text file contains one entry per line for each blog post.
+The format is:
+`/desired/url/of/post/ post_document_name 2008:02:01 04:30pm`.

+Gitology blog system does not enforce any URL scheme on blog posts.
+Users can chose any scheme they prefer, `/writings/topic/` or `/blog/2008/02/07/topic/` or even `/blog/2008/march/topic.html` and so on.

+Note: Gitology is designed with the mindset that a blog post can someday become a wiki page if it gets popular and if author feels there is value in letting others edit the post page.
+Gitology is also designed with the mindset that URLs should not change, nor should there be duplication of content on multiple urls.
+For all these reasons, using the term `blog` in url may be avoided, and more generic url scheme should be preferred.

+Gitology ships with a django application that can be used to expose the blogs stored in gitology repositories on web.
+The application is called `gitology.d`.
+This application supports basic blog and threaded comments, along with feeds.
+To learn how to use this application please see `installing gitology.d` section.

+*offline online syncronization of gitology blog*

+The web application lets you modify the post from the web.
+The comments posted by visitors on web are stored in gitology repoistory under `replies` folder of the document for that blog post.
+All these modifications are checked in the revision control system used by gitology repository.
+The revision control system can then be used to syncronize the gitology repository deployed on the webserver with the one on author's local machine.

 **blog categories**

 Information about post, its document name, the url, and the time it was blogged,